-i) The number of fatalities as a result of work-related ill health ii) The number of cases of recordable work-related ill health ii) The main types of work-related ill health.
+- vi.)
+The number of fatalities as a result of work-related ill health; - vii.)
+The number of cases of recordable work-related ill health; - i.)
+The main types of work-related ill health.

-b) For all workers who are not employees but whose work and/or workplace is monitored by Unite:
+b) For all workers who are not employees but whose work and/or workplace is controlled by the organisation:

-i) The number of fatalities as a result of work-related ill health ii) The number of cases of recordable work-related ill health iii) The main types of work-related ill health.
+- ii.)
+The number of fatalities as a result of work-related ill health; - iii.)
+The number of cases of recordable work-related ill health; - i.)
+The main types of work-related ill health.